apk29/item_catalog_project/README.txt

 2017, May 10
 Version 1

-This is an application that implements a web app that provides a list of items within various categories.
-It incorporates the concepts
-CRUD (Create, Read, Update, & Delete) operations, registration and authentication through Google & Facebook.
+This web app provides a list of items within various categories.
+It incorporates the concepts CRUD (Create, Read, Update, & Delete) operations, registration and authentication through Google & Facebook.

 To use this program you must have the follwoing programs installed: